Environment

 Total water withdrawals in Japan and overseas, and water withdrawals and usage by water resource

-Fujikura Group aims to ensure that the amount of water withdrawn and used in its business activities is equal.
+Fujikura Group maintains that the amount of water taken in and used for business activities are equal.

-Regarding water intake, there is no water stress caused by drought in Japan, but preventative measures against flooding are being implemented, such as improving slopes, strengthening stormwater gutters, and reinforcing seawalls.
+Regarding water intake, there is no water stress due to drought in Japan, but as a preventative measure against floods, we are implementing measures such as slope improvement, reinforcement of rainwater drainage channels, and strengthening of seawalls.

 Domestic wastewater volume